 Using cutting edge performance based design methodologies, Geoff has made architectural visions a reality with new structural systems and complex architectural geometries.
 Research and development of new ideas is critical to the forward thinking approach that Forell/Elsesser provides.
 With this in mind, Geoff was part of a collaborative team with the NSF and EERI to better understand the structural response of high performance structures in the 2011 Japanese Earthquake.
 He also works with local university researchers to explore new composite connections for steel structures and evaluate damage from earthquakes.
 Geoff is a California licensed Structural Engineer, and received a Bachelor’s degree from Rensselaer Polytechnic Institute (RPI) and a Master’s degree from Stanford University.

-- Structural Engineers Association of California (SEAOC), State Chair of the Seismology Committee
+- Structural Engineers Association of California (SEAOC), Seismology Committee, Past State Chair

 - AE Business Leaders (AEBL)

 - Structural Engineers Association of Northern California (SEAONC)